Interview with the Vampire: The Vampire Chronicles, 1994

 Interview with the Vampire: The Vampire Chronicles filming location: Louis watches a sunrise: Phoenix Finchley, East Finchley, London

-The film was largely based in the UK and there was filming around London.
-The interior of the ‘US’ picture house, in which Louis watches a sunrise (on film) for the first time in 200 years, is the Phoenix Cinema, 52 High Road, East Finchley, in north London.
+The cinema interior seen in the film lives on.
+The production was largely based in the UK, with filming around London, and the picture house interior is the Phoenix Cinema, 52 High Road, East Finchley, in north London.

-Built in 1910 as ‘The East Finchley Picturedrome’, the cinema claims to be the oldest purpose-built cinema in continuous use in the UK.
+Five years older than the Coliseum, the Phoenix was built in 1910 as ‘The East Finchley Picturedrome’, and claims to be the oldest purpose-built cinema in continuous use in the UK.
 Remodelled in the Thirties, it’s a listed building and, after being rescued by a local campaign from redevelopment, the truly independent cinema is now owned and run by a trust.

 The Phoenix can be seen in another Neil Jordan film: The End of the Affair, as Sarah Miles (Julianne Moore) flees the cinema pursued by Maurice Bendrix (Ralph Fiennes).
 It was also the ‘Southport’ cinema at the centre of gentle 1985 comedy Mr Love.